What Is Ankle Arthroscopy?

 You can expect some pain and swelling following surgery.
 Your may need to keep your leg elevated.
 You may need to take oral pain medication for several days.
 You may be able to walk on the leg immediately, or you may need to wait several months before putting

 weight on the leg.
 This will depend on the type of surgery performed and the recommendations of your surgeon.

 If needed, sutures are removed 1-2 weeks after surgery.
 Your surgeon will determine when activities such as range-of-motion and ankle

 exercises are allowed.
 Physical therapy may also be recommended.

 Risks and Complications

 All surgeries come with possible complications, including the risks associated with anesthesia, infection, damage to nerves and blood vessels, and bleeding or blood clots.

 Potential complications specific to ankle arthroscopy include injury to nerves and blood vessels around the ankle.
-Numbness or tingling at the top of the foot can occur approximately 10 percent of the time.
+Numbness or tingling over the top of the foot can occur approximately 10% of the time.
 This typically resolves over time.

 When can I safely return to driving?

 You will likely be cleared for driving when you are able to bear weight without limitation and are no longer taking narcotic pain medication.